-The same technologies used for improved safety and efficiencies at the Indy Autonomous Challenge connect autonomous operations across industries.
+The same technologies used for improved safety and efficiencies at the Indy Autonomous Challenge connect autonomous operations across multiple industries.

 Seamless handoffs at high speeds between towers eliminate dangerous network delays, keeping the vehicle on track.